Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 • Croatians are known for their warm and welcoming hospitality, which you can most feel away from the tourist areas.

-This has been our detailed guide to Makarska Riviera in Croatia and what to visit around Makarska.
+This has been our detailed travel guide to Makarska Riviera in Croatia and things to do around Makarska.
 Do you have a question?
 We’ll be happy to answer it in the comments below.
 Have a safe journey!

 More information about Croatia